yuvraj-singh-49/generic-prototype-web/README.md

 # CAD Design Visualizer

-This repository is used to generate prototypes to visualize individual components of any CAD design in formats such as STEP, STL, and FBX.
+This repository is used to generate prototypes to visualize individual components of any CAD design in formats such as STL, OBJ and FBX.
 The application includes a save feature, allowing users to store and revisit all previously created designs.

 ## Technologies Used